How To Host The Best Thanksgiving On A Small Budget

-It’s hard to believe that Thanksgiving is just a few, short weeks away.
+It’s hard to believe that Thanksgiving is right around the corner!
 It’s an understatement when I say I LOVE this time of year because it’s the prelude to Christmas!
 And while I do love it, I also have to keep in mind that this can be a very costly time of year, especially if you’re the one doing the hosting.
 Since I’ve had the pleasure of being hostess for many years now, I’ve had to learn how to host Thanksgiving on a budget.

 While we want nothing more than to make Thanksgiving special for our family and loved ones, sometimes it can be more than a challenge between cutting costs and hosting the perfect holiday dinner.